Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Introduction

 \section{Introduction}

-Axions, named after a laundry detergent, were originally proposed to "clean" the \textit{Strong CP Problem}.
-They remain one of the most viable cold dark matter (CDM) candidates at the $10^{-6}$eV scale \citep{Preskill1982cy, Abbott1982af, Dine1982ah}, given the stringent laboratory null results for long-anticipated WIMPs at the TeV scale \citep{2410.17036}. \textit{Ultralight} axions, with a much smaller mass of $\sim 10^{-22}$ eV \citep{Widrow1993, Huetal2000}, are also increasingly recognized as viable cold dark matter candidates \citep{lamhuireview}, particularly since their existence is generically predicted in the String "Axiverse" context \citep{Arvanitaki2010, 2110.02964}.
+Axions are named after a laundry detergent and were originally proposed to clean the so-called strong CP problem \citep{Weinberg_axion, Wilczek_axion}.
+They remain one of the most viable cold dark matter (CDM) candidates at the $10^{-6}$eV scale \citep{Preskill1982cy, Abbott1982af, Dine1982ah}, given the stringent laboratory null results for long-anticipated WIMPs at the tera-electron-volt scale \citep{2410.17036}.
+Ultra-light axions, with a much lower mass of $\sim 10^{-22}$ eV \citep{Widrow1993, Huetal2000}, are also increasingly recognised as viable cold dark matter candidates \citep{lamhuireview, axion_cosmology}, particularly since their existence is generically predicted in the context of the string axiverse \citep{Svrcek2006,Arvanitaki2010, 2110.02964}.

-The first cosmological simulations of ultralight axions revealed the presence of a dense solitonic core at the center of every halo, corresponding to the ground state \citep{Schive2014}, surrounded by a halo of self-interfering waves — hence the term \textit{Wave Dark Matter} ($\psi$DM).
-The flat density profile of the solitonic core contrasts with the \textit{problematic} density cusp of standard heavy particle CDM ($p$CDM), and is characterised by the de Broglie wavelength.
+The first cosmological simulations of ultra-light axions revealed a dense solitonic core at the centre of every halo, corresponding to the ground state \citep{Schive2014} and with a mass that scales with host halo mass as $M_{\text{sol}}\propto m_{b}^{-1} M_{h}^{1/3}$ \citep{Schive2014Soliton}, surrounded by a halo of self-interfering waves, hence the term wave dark matter ($\psi$DM).
+The flat density profile of the solitonic core contrasts with the problematic density cusp of the standard heavy particle CDM ($p$CDM) and is characterised by the de Broglie wavelength.
 For dark matter-dominated dwarf spheroidal (dSph) galaxies, this wavelength is simply determined by the observed core radius of $\sim$ 0.5 kpc \citep{Chen2018, Pozo2020, Pozo2024PhRvD}.
-Ultralight axions also naturally suppress the formation of small-scale structure below an inherent Jeans scale of about $10^8M_\odot$, thereby avoiding the "missing satellite" problem that challenges $p$CDM \citep{Moore1999,Klypin1999}.
+Ultra-light axions also naturally suppress the formation of small-scale structure below an inherent Jeans scale of about $10^8M_\odot$, thereby avoiding the missing satellite problem that challenges $p$CDM \citep{Moore1999,Klypin1999}.